Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Also, keep in mind that many restaurants will be closed on Christmas Day and Boxing Day in Amsterdam, so it may be helpful to find accommodations with a kitchen (or at least a refrigerator) or a hotel that has an on-site restaurant (just confirm that it will be open for the holidays!).

-Start your search for the best Amsterdam accommodations (both hotels and apartments) on Booking.com – but first, read our Tips for Finding the Best Places to Stay
+Start your search for the best Amsterdam accommodations (both hotels and apartments) on Booking.com – but first, read our Tips For Finding the Best Places to Stay

 How To Get There: Visiting Amsterdam in December